 10. Therefore, the ego always looks outside of itself in order to feel good such as having more money; receiving higher status; becoming a success according to society’s standards; finding a partner who caters to the ego’s needs; getting approval from others, etc. When it gets what it wants, it feels great.
 When it does not, it feels angry, unhappy or depressed.

-These ideas sound logical to the ego, but life doesn’t always go according to plan; thus, our egoic mind reacts negatively and produces all kinds of stressful responses and these become our emotional wounds, especially when we’ve encountered traumatic events and felt abandoned.
+These ideas sound logical to the ego, but life doesn’t always go according to plan; thus, our egoic mind reacts negatively and produces all kinds of stressful responses and these become our emotional wounds, especially when we’ve encountered traumatic events or felt abandoned.

 The ego does not address these emotional wounds because it doesn’t like to look within itself.
 It prefers to look outside of itself and chases after temporary pleasures.
 Even if the ego gets all that it wants, it will begin to ask “is that all there is?”
 This is because the ego continues to judge itself and others.
 Thus, most people don’t feel happy for very long since they still harbor discontentment, negativity, and the sense of being incomplete.
 They get used to the things they have acquired, and when life is no longer exciting, they will start to pursue what they think will fulfill them.
-The ego simply gets caught up in a loop and never truly feels content and satisfied with life.
+The ego simply gets caught up in a loop and never truly feels satisfied with life.
 The emotional wounds (negative reactions/limiting beliefs); hurtful feelings (offended or abandoned by something); and the feeling of lack (nothing seems to be enough) are still there.
 These have not turned into healing (feeling whole and complete), insight (seeing the big picture) and wisdom (knowing what to do).
 Therefore, your meditation practice is a bridge to your transformation and expansion, where you no longer feel inadequate, but capable of handling life’s challenges with joy.

 Higher Consciousness / Lighter Vibration

 The good news is we don’t just have lower consciousness, but higher vibration as well (it’s the ability to see the bigger picture of existence).
 Our higher consciousness operates based on balance, unconditional love, cooperation, kindness, compassion, clarity, insight, wisdom, inspiration, creativity, intuition, generosity, gratitude and discernment through inner peace.
-Unfortunately, we tend to rely more on lower consciousness in our daily living because fear has a stronger grip on our psyche.
+Unfortunately, we tend to rely more on the lower consciousness in our daily living because fear has a stronger grip on our psyche.
 We’re afraid that we might not be able to survive without fear (fight or flight).
 We use it so much that we forget to tap into our higher awareness, which can help us to thrive even better.
 Now, the ego may look at the characteristics of higher consciousness as “being weak.”
 The ego feels it has to be strong and controlling (manipulative) in order to get what it wants so it can feel good about itself.
 This is because the ego has the need to be right.
 However, this rigid mind creates all kinds of negative emotions when it doesn’t get what it wants (it throws a tantrum).
 Since not everything will go your way all the time, you will just end up being unhappy due to using the egoic mindset.
 Therefore, it is your duty to teach your ego (fear and judgment) that there is a better way to live by accessing your higher consciousness.
 You’re not neglecting the ego by doing this.
 In fact, you will get intimate with your ego and address each negative feeling and emotional wound and transform each one into balance.
 Thus, your ego benefits and you allow yourself to experience pure joy and a sense of well-being.
 You’re creating a win-win situation from within.
 You get to understand both parts of your consciousness (lower and higher).
 None is overlooked.

 Therefore, your meditation practice is a link to discovering your true self, which has no suffering whatsoever, but unconditional bliss.